London Conference of 1939: Preparation

 Some Palestinian leaders welcomed the proposed conference but it soon became clear that there was not going to be any alternative to dealing with the disbanded Higher National Committee (HNC) and former Mufti of Jerusalem Amin Husseini.
 On 23 November the Colonial Secretary, Malcolm MacDonald, repeated his refusal to allow Amin Husseini to be a delegate, but announced his willingness to allow the five Palestinian leaders held in the Seychelles to take part in the conference.
 This was part of an agreement made in London following informal meetings between MacDonald and Musa Alami to ensure a Palestinian Arab presence at the conference.
 MacDonald also assured Alami that the Mandate would be replaced with a treaty.
 The deportees were released on 19 December and allowed to travel to Cairo and then, with Jamal Husseini, to Beirut where a new Higher National Committee was established.
 Amin Husseini, who was living in Beirut, was not a member of the resulting delegation but it was under his direction.
 This can be seen in the refusal to accept any delegates from the National Defence Party (NDP).
 Attempts to form an alternative, more pro-British and less militant, Palestinian delegation led to two additional NDP delegates being added to the Palestinian representation after the start of the conference.

 The five Arab regimes invited were the Kingdoms of Egypt, Iraq, Saudi Arabia, and Yemen, and the Emirate of Transjordan - all within the British sphere of influence.
 Egypt, Iraq and Saudi Arabia had been instrumental in ending the 1936 strike.

 The Zionists had reacted negatively to the proposed conference and debated whether they should attend.
 Their delegation was led by Chaim Weizmann in the name of the Jewish Agency.
-To emphasise its claim to represent all Jews, and to counterbalance the presence of representatives from the Arab states, the delegation included members from the USA, Europe, Britain, South Africa, and Palestine.
+To emphasise its claim to represent all Jews, and to counterbalance the presence of representatives from the Arab states, the delegation included members from the US, Europe, Britain, South Africa, and Palestine.

 The conference was opened by the Prime Minister, Neville Chamberlain on 7 February 1939 at St James's Palace, London.
-The Arab delegation refused to attend any joint sessions with the Jewish Agency delegation so there were two ceremonies.
-This was at the insistence of the Palestinian Arab delegates.
-The first ceremony, for the Arab delegation, was at 10.30 a.m., the second for the Jewish Agency delegation was at 11.45.
+The Palestinian delegation refused to attend any joint sessions with the Zionist Jewish Agency delegation so there were two ceremonies.
+This was at the insistence of the Palestinian delegates.
+The first ceremony, for the Palestinian delegation, was at 10.30 a.m., the second for the Zionist Jewish Agency delegation was at 11.45.